top of page

 This piece was inspired by the "Face on Mars."

-The Pursuit
+The Pursuit of Fruit

 This series, The Pursuit Of Fruit, features four supernatural-like environments I created using Adobe Photoshop.
 These pieces have a focus on nature with a fictional twist.
 Each piece features a tree with berries and avatars, with different variation in hue.
 The artists that inspired this series are Pipilotti Rist and Hayao Miyazaki and the game series Monument Valley.